 - Taken in spring quarter.

 Capstone Information Sessions take place each autumn and spring.
-Info sessions generally cover how to decide on a project, identify a sponsor, form a team, human subjects considerations, and prepare for the start of the Capstone course.
+Info sessions generally cover how to decide on a project, identify a sponsor, and form a team; human subjects considerations; and how to prepare for the start of the Capstone course.
 In addition, student groups and outside organizations host Capstone sessions to promote potential sponsorships and projects.

 - Presentation from the Capstone Info Session